 - Not all features are free

-- No comparison features to compare different periods, such as week to week or month to month to view changes in spend
+- No comparison features to compare different periods, such as week to week or month to month to view changes in spending

 Whilst the majority of the features on this app are free, if you prefer a more customisable experience you can upgrade to Emma Pro for £4.99 a month when you sign up for 12 months (£6.66/month for 6 months, £9.99/month for monthly).

-Although, for most people, they should be fine just using the free features, especially as the app is so intuitive and easy to use.
+Although, most people should be fine just using the free features, especially since the app is so intuitive and easy to use.
 If you wanted to get started, download the app here.